tedmatuszewski/TurboFantasySports/docs/Tasks.md

 - [x] Setup Pinia stores
 - [x] Remove the join buttons
 - [x] Add in a favicon
+- [ ] Figure out how to cache the results of the requests to the storage accounts
+- [ ] Add PWA manifest
+- [ ] Trade rider workflow
+- [ ] Add App Insights
 - [ ] Deploy screen scraper and schedule it to be ran every Monday(?)

 # Planned